codemagic-ci-cd/codemagic-docs/content/knowledge-white-label/white-label-scripts.md

   - /knowledge-git/white-label-apps
 ---

 In most cases, white label automation is done using shell scripts to perform tasks such as downloading assets, copying files such as logos, images, fonts etc. to a new location, or changing string values in projects.
 Here you will find some common script samples.
+For sample projects see the repository [here](https://github.com/codemagic-ci-cd/white-label-demo-project).

 ## Changing string values in files